 Who Is Prince Harry?

-Born in London, England, on September 15, 1984, Prince Henry of Wales, also known as Prince Harry, is the second son of Charles, Prince of Wales, and Princess Diana.
+Prince Henry of Wales, also known as Prince Harry, is the second son of Charles, Prince of Wales, and Princess Diana.
 After enduring the death of his mother in 1997, he occasionally acted out and found himself in the tabloids for embarrassing events.
 Prince Harry embarked on a decade-long stint in the military in 2005, seeing active service time in Afghanistan, and is involved in numerous charitable causes.
-In May 2018, he married American actress Meghan Markle.
+In May 2018, he married American actress Meghan Markle, with whom he had son Archie Harrison Mountbatten-Windsor, and a daughter, Lilibet Diana Mountbatten-Windsor.
+In January 2020, the couple announced they were stepping back from their senior roles in the royal family.

-As the second son of Princess Diana and Prince Charles, Prince Harry is currently sixth in line to the English throne, behind his father, older brother William and William's three children.
-He has grown up under intense media scrutiny, having his personal tragedies as well as his antics and gaffes as the subject of numerous news reports.
+As the second son of Princess Diana and Prince Charles, Prince Harry is currently fifth in line to the English throne, behind his father, older brother William and William's three children.
+He grew up under intense media scrutiny, having his personal tragedies as well as his antics and gaffes as the subject of numerous news reports.

 His mother once described Prince Harry as "very artistic and sporty."
 At an early age, he developed an interest in riding and hunting.
 While the family lived in Kensington Palace during the week, they often spent the weekends at Highgrove House, their family's estate in Gloucestershire.
 Their mother strove to give both her sons "as normal a life as possible" despite their privileged position in British society.
 To this end, Prince Harry attended Mrs. Mynors' nursery school in London's Notting Hill neighborhood.
 Princess Diana also took Prince Harry and his brother to amusement parks, fast-food restaurants and other places frequented by other children their age.